 Pierre Millet entered the noviciate of Paris on 3 Oct.
-1655, and from 1659 to 1663 taught junior classes at La Flèche and Compiègne.
+1655, and from 1659 to 1663 he taught junior classes at La Flèche and Compiègne.
 He studied theology in Paris for four years and was ordained in 1668.
 He arrived at Quebec on 5 Aug.
 1668.
 As Onondaga ambassadors had made a plea for missionaries, the newcomer was assigned to the Onondagas.
-He lived among them with Father Julien Garnier, learned their language rapidly, and in 1671 made his profession at that mission.
-The following year he became a missionary to the Oneidas, an ill-tempered tribe.
+He lived among them with Father Julien Garnier and learned their language rapidly.
+In 1672 he became a missionary to the Oneidas, an ill-tempered tribe.
 Millet’s skill and pleasant disposition gained him the affection of his hosts, among whom he founded a Confrérie de la Sainte-Famille in 1676.

 The Senecas had attacked the Illinois and killed several French traders at the end of February 1684.
 The Jesuit played a prominent role in the great Iroquois council, held a few months later, which considered means whereby the French might be appeased.
 He was sent as a representative, together with Father Jacques de Lamberville, to Governor Le Febvre* de La Barre, when the latter was going to Fort Frontenac (Cataracoui) on his way to punish the Senecas.
 He took part in the negotiations at Anse de La Famine (Mexico Bay, near Oswego), on 2 Sept.
 1684.